evans-kithinji/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. When I was having that alphabet soup, I never thought that it would pay off. prints the alphabet in lowercase, followed by a new line
 5. Numbers. prints all single digit numbers of base 10 starting from 0, followed by a new line
 6. Numberz. prints all single digit numbers of base 10 starting from 0, followed by a new line
+7. Smile in the mirror. prints the lowercase alphabet in reverse, followed by a new line